 Ensure that your music files are available to your computer file system before running Tune Sweeper.
 For example, you should be able to browse your music files using Windows Explorer (PC) or Finder (Mac).

-Tune Sweeper reads from your currently active iTunes library.
-If you need to change the active library which iTunes is using: (1) Launch iTunes whilst holding the "shift" key down (PC) or the "option" key (Mac).
+(1) Launch iTunes whilst holding the "shift" key down (PC) or the "option" key (Mac).
 (2) Select the iTunes library that you wish to use.

 You can even set the library location manually on Tune Sweeper (Mac only):